 Visit Ayutthaya & Fly to Chiang MaiDay 3

-After breakfast at the hotel, you drive north to Ayutthaya.
-Your first visit is to Wat Phu Khao Thong, originally built in 1387 by the second king of the Ayutthaya kingdom, an impressive monument in North-western part of Ayutthaya.
+After breakfast at the hotel, you will drive north to Ayutthaya.
+Your first visit will be to Wat Phu Khao Thong, originally built in 1387 by the second king of the Ayutthaya kingdom, an impressive monument in North-western part of Ayutthaya.
 When the Burmese took over Ayutthaya in 1569, the Burmese king built a Mon-style chedi (or pyramid) on top of the former temple to celebrate his victory over Ayutthaya and the Siamese.

 Continue to the Ayutthaya Historical Park and visit the ancient palace ground.
 Wat Phra Sri Sanphet, once a royal temple lying beside the Grand Palace, was once the most significant temple during Ayutthaya period.
 Adjacent to Wat Phra Sri Sanphet is Viharn Phra Mongkolbopit, an impressive building that houses a large seated bronze Buddha image.
 Its rebuilt pristine hall was believed to be a replica of the old Assembly Hall of Ayutthaya.

-After a delicious Thai lunch, you move on to Wat Lokaya Sutha to see the largest reclining Buddha of Ayutthaya at 8 meters high and 42 meters long.
+After a delicious Thai lunch, you will move on to Wat Lokaya Sutha to see the largest reclining Buddha of Ayutthaya at 8 meters high and 42 meters long.
 The Buddha image was made of brick and covered with plaster.

-You continue to Wat Mahathat, a classic temple ruin of Ayutthaya and famous for the picturesque Buddha head engulfed by the Bodhi tree roots.
+You will continue to Wat Mahathat, a classic temple ruin of Ayutthaya and famous for the picturesque Buddha head engulfed by the Bodhi tree roots.
 The foundation size, remaining prangs, and towers attest the significance during its time.
-Late in the afternoon, you take your ride back to Bangkok.
+Late in the afternoon, you will take your ride back to Bangkok.
 In the evening, you fly to Chiang Mai.